How to Run PPC Campaigns in Google Ads

-Where you want to show your ads?
+Where do you want to show your ads?

 The Google algorithm analyzes the content of each web page to understand its central theme.
 It then matches all your selected keywords, where you want your ads to be shown on its network.

-In search advertising you can mainly use keywords to target different queries.
+In search advertising, you can mainly use keywords to target different queries.
 But with display ads, you have a variety of options, you can place ads on URLs of your choice, you can select topics of your interest, and target a specific geographical area.

 While setting up contextual advertising, display keywords play an important role.

-For contextual advertising you should only use those keywords which have performed well.
+For contextual advertising, you should only use those keywords which have performed well.
 To do so, take out at least 5 to 20 keywords which have already performed well while running campaigns on Search Network and observe how they perform on display campaigns.

 If you are not already running ad campaigns look at the product or service you are providing and build a category for each product or service.
 For instance, if you are running an online clothing store, then your categories could be:

 Now with the help of the keyword planner tool take out specific search words for each category, this process will help you take out appropriate keywords for each category.
 This will help you reach your target customers easily and manage your account.